swynes/Measuring-what-works/Household_Energy_Calculations.md

 The partial treatment decreased usage by 5.17KWh/month per capita or 112.92KgCO2e/year with a range of 33.25-189.10kgCO2e/year (not significant) compared to the control The full treatment decreased usage by 19.69KWh/month per capita or 430.03kgCO2e/year with range of 126.65-720.18kgCO2e/year per household (significant P=0.000) compared to the control

-\*\*WILHITE & LING 1995 First treatment group received more frequent feedback, second group received more frequent feedback and their historical usage, and group three received frequent feedback, historical usage and energy saving tips.
+\*\*WILHITE & LING 1995 The first treatment group received more frequent feedback, second group received more frequent feedback and their historical usage, and group three received frequent feedback, historical usage and energy saving tips.
 The three treatment groups all reduced energy use, but were not significantly different from one another and the authors lump them into one group for calculations.

 Annual reductions of 1348kWh in the final year.